jaminthorns/vscode-gitterm/ideas.md

 You can provide multiple instances of the `-L` flag for both `git log` and `git blame`.
 This could be used in conjuction with multiple selections.

-## Optimize quick picks for expensive operations ❗

-There are some quick picks that take a while to appear after clicking a terminal link because we're doing expensive operations to determine which items should be shown.
-For example, checking which remotes have a reference so we know which remote to show when opening a reference on a remote takes a second or 2.
-We can use the `QuickPick.busy` property and render placeholder items so that the items that don't need the expensive information can be shown immediately.